siversalih/pyChrome-Web-Automation/README.md

 	-	It is a subclass of pyChrome.py.
 It handles capturing screen in PNG format, dumping Web page or Web element source code in HTML format.

 -	**src/combo.py**
 	-	It is a subclass of pyChrome.py.
-It contains set of functons for performing task that is used often, such as Login to Facebook, Opening Google Search Engine, Checking Email etc...
+It contains set of functons for performing quick task (quick acess) that is used often, such as Login to Facebook, Opening Google Search Engine, Checking Email etc...

 -	**src/navigation.py**
 	-	It is a subclass of browser.py.
 It manages navigating through pages using back() and forward() command.

 -	**src/tab.py**
 	-	It is a subclass of browser.py.
 It manages controlling multiple tabs such as creating a new tab, closing existing tab, or switching to adjacent tab.
-It can also index to any open tab.
+It can also index to tab.

 -	**src/interaction.py**
 	-	It is a sublcass of browser.py.
 It manages interacting with the page Web Element.
 These are such as clicking on element, sending text to element, or sending action keys to element.